bachya/cliutils/README.md

 * `messenger.info`: used to show a formatted-blue infomational message.
 * `messenger.section`: used to show a formatted-purple sectional message.
 * `messenger.success`: used to show a formatted-green success message.
-* `messenger.yellow`: used to show a formatted-yellow warning message.
+* `messenger.warn`: used to show a formatted-yellow warning message.

 Let's see an example that uses them all: